- Types of light that you need for good health are blue, UV, far infrared, red, near infrared.

 My personal experience with RedRush 360

-I’ve used Red Rush 360 for over two weeks and here are some of the benefits I have observed (mind you: I’m in good health so it’s hard to feel instant benefits):
+I’ve used Red Rush 360 for awhile and here are some of the benefits I have observed (mind you: I’m in good health so it’s hard to feel instant benefits):

-- I had a deep headache because I quit caffeine again (after my Italian espresso adventures) – 15 minutes at 2 feet from the light brought the intensity of the headache down by 70%.
+- Back when I quit caffeine, I had a deep, persistent headache.
+After 15 minutes at 2 feet from the light, the intensity of the headache was reduced by 70%.

-- I’m in the midst of buying a house and there were some ups and downs with the deal which were stressful and I didn’t sleep as well.
+- When I was buying my home, I was under a lot of stress and I didn’t sleep as well.
 After just three sessions, I slept through the night for the first time in two weeks.

 Please share what benefits have you experienced from red or NIR therapy, I’m always ears to your insights and experiences.